asvd/jailed/README.md

 key feature of Jailed is an opportunity to export a set of methods into the sandbox — thus defining a precise set of plugin priviliges.
-Anything not exported explicitly cannot be accessed: a plugin runs inside a Web-Worker launched in a sandboxed-frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).
+Anything not exported explicitly cannot be accessed: a plugin runs inside a Web-Worker launched in a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).